Marrzz/react-course-manager/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm start server`

+Runs a mock REST API on [http://localhost:5500](http://localhost:5500), which will read and write into db.json.
+You can change the port in package.json.<br/>
+For more info on the library I used, head over [here](https://github.com/typicode/json-server)

 ### `npm test`

 Launches the test runner in the interactive watch mode.\